Plug-In Solar Legislation Roundup: What's Moving in 2026 | PlugInSolarUS

 Governor Wes Moore signed Maryland's Utility RELIEF Act (HB 1532) into law on May 12, 2026 as Chapter 353, making Maryland the 5th US state to enact plug-in solar legislation.
 HB 1532 allows systems up to 1,200W, with systems ≤391W exempt from UL certification.
 Utilities cannot require approval before installation.
 The law applies to renters and homeowners.
 The law is effective immediately upon enactment.
 See the Maryland state detail page or the Maryland HB 1532 article.

 New Hampshire's SB 540-FN passed the Senate and received a 6-0 "Ought to Pass" vote from the House committee in March 2026.
-A full House floor vote is expected imminently.
-Strong bipartisan support.
+The full House passed the bill on May 14, 2026.
+The bill is now on Governor Kelly Ayotte's desk awaiting signature.

 ✅ Signed Into Law: Colorado — HB 26-1007